openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Where CPU Power may be Needed – “Transcoding”
 =============================================
-If a users' primary consideration in setting a up a media server, CPU selection or identification may need to be carefully considered.
+If a users' primary consideration is setting a up a media server, CPU selection may need careful consideration.
 Transcoding is a process for translating media file formats into types that mobile devices understand.
 Since mobile devices are low powered, they're not capable of re-processing high resolution media files